 Many unusual plants and other vegetation, such as Edelweiss flowers, thrive in the high-altitude environment of this mountain.
 From the summit, you can see Mt.
 Kisogoma, Mt.
 Utsugi, Mt.
 Norikura and Mt.
 Ontake.

-Address: Nagano Prefecture, Kiso District, Agematsu-machi, Okuwamura
+Address: Nagano, Kiso, Agematsu-machi, Okuwamura

 This lake straddles the territories of Okaya City, Suwa City and Shimosuwa Town.
 Whooper swans and tundra swans are a few of the native birds that inhabit this lush habitat, which is also home to various species of fish and shellfish.
 You can also take a pleasure cruise around the lake.